 - Cochlear (ear) implant for hearing impairment

 - Claustrophobia (fear of closed or narrow spaces).
-Please note: if this condition applies to you, Some patients may be candidates for sedation as long as prior arrangements have been made to the exam.
+Please note: if this condition applies to you, some patients may be candidates for medication that will help if prior arrangements have been made.

-Allow 2 hours for your MRI exam.
-In most cases, the procedure takes 40 to 80 minutes, during which several dozen images may be obtained.
+Allow an hour for your MRI exam but in most cases, the procedure takes 20 to 45 minutes, during which several dozen images will be obtained.

-Personal items such as your watch, wallet, including any credit cards with magnetic strips (they will be erased by the magnet), and jewelry should be left at home if possible, or removed prior to the MRI scan.
-Secured lockers are available to store personal possessions.
+Personal items such as your watch, wallet, including any credit cards with magnetic strips, and jewelry should be left at home if possible, or removed prior to the MRI scan.
+Secured lockers are available to store personal possessions and your technologist will verify all unsafe objects are removed prior to entering the room.
+Your technologist will go over the screening questions with you and answer any questions you have prior to entering the MRI scan room.

 As the MRI scan begins, you will hear the equipment making a muffled thumping sound that will last for several minutes.
 Other than the sound, you should experience no unusual sensations during the scanning.